 7. Pet store field trip!
 This is the canine equivalent of Toys R Us for kids.
 Petsmart, Petco, Healthy Spot, any of your favorite local pet stores are a bucket list item for your dog.
 There are other dogs, lots of food, cat adoptions and miles of aisles with all sorts of awesome smells.
 You don’t have to buy anything, just cruise around and be part of the culture.

 While these activities have fees involved, they’re very affordable and will fit most budgets.
 I don’t know about you but I’d rather skip my vanilla latte or tickets to the ArcLight if it means more fun with my fur family.

 8. Kayaking.
 Like most of you, I don’t own a kayak.
 When I want to take my dogs out on the water, I go to a dog-friendly outfitter and rent one for a few hours.
 Most dogs love water and paddling around is a great way for them to experience a new environment.
-To get the best deals, look on Groupon or similar for discounts and coupons.
+To get the best deals, look on Groupon or similar sites for discounts and coupons but be sure to call and check if they allow dogs – I’ve found most do.
 If you need a life jacket for your dog, you can find great deals at stores like Home Goods or TJ Maxx.

 10 Enjoy a movie together.
 At EatSeeHear, an outdoor movie theater in LA, dogs are welcome to screenings all the time.
-And as a bonus they’re offered biscuits at the door.
-If you rather stay in your car away from strangers, consider Electric Dusk, one of the area’s last remaining drive-ins where you dog can be watching along in the car with you.
+And as a bonus, they’re offered biscuits at the door.
+If you rather stay in your car away from strangers, consider Electric Dusk, one of the area’s last remaining drive-ins where your dog can be watching along in the car with you.